Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies: Experiment Details

 \subsection{Model Architecture}

 We build on \textsc{FLOWER} and use Florence-2-Large (\texttt{microsoft/Florence-2-large}) as the vision-language backbone.
-We fine-tune the model rather than freezing Florence parameters.
-A special token \texttt{<Flow>} is embedded and inserted to mark the conditioning boundary.
-We apply token dropout with probability 0.1 to the VLM encoder outputs during training.

-The action generator is a rectified-flow / Diffusion Transformer.
-It uses hidden size 1024, 18 transformer layers, and 16 attention heads, with dropout 0.1 in attention, residual, and MLP blocks.
-The policy predicts an action chunk of length 10 (\texttt{act\_window\_size=10}), and executes it with chunked replanning every 10 environment steps (\texttt{multistep=10}).
+Following FLOWER's recipe, we fine-tune Florence rather than freezing it, so comparisons use the same backbone adaptation regime.
+A special token \texttt{<Flow>} is embedded and inserted to mark the conditioning boundary, and we apply token dropout with probability 0.1 to the VLM encoder outputs during training.
+The pre-VLM selector uses the branch-specific vote-matrix scoring described in \cref{sec:method-integration} for the instruction and proprioception branches, and its global context token uses the learned linear projection $W_c$ to compute $H^{\mathrm{ctx}}$ from the mean pre-selection visual feature.
+The action generator is a rectified-flow / Diffusion Transformer with hidden size 1024, 18 transformer layers, and 16 attention heads, using dropout 0.1 in attention, residual, and MLP blocks.
+The policy predicts an action chunk of length 10, executed with chunked replanning every 10 environment steps.